0wver/French-app/README.md

-# Learn German - iOS Inspired
+# Learn French - iOS Inspired

-A modern, interactive German language learning platform built with React and styled with an iOS design language.
+A modern, interactive french language learning platform built with React and styled with an iOS design language.

 ## Features